CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-Within the remnants of each sarcophagus, a platinum signet ring (50 gp) can be found among the bones.
+Within the remnants of each sarcophagus, a jeweled signet ring (50 bc) can be found among the bones.

 #### Awarding Skill & Destiny Points